Assignment items

 Not what I need!

-Open Dreamwaver Adobe
+Open Dreamweaver Adobe

-01 | Open Dreamwaver Adobe and creat a new site
+01 | Open Adobe Dreamweaver and create a new site

 Connecting to Gitlab

-02| Connecting the site to my Gitlab repository
+02| Connecting the site to my GitLab repository

 Git client was not installed